 Three films have been shot at the hotel: Captains of the Clouds, starring James Cagney, Little Gloria: Happy at Last and H2O, staring Paul Gross.
 The star-studded guest list over the years includes Shirley Temple, Harry Belafonte, Marlene Deitrich, Churchill, Billy Bishop, Karen Kain, Roger Moore, Bryan Adams, Nelson Mandela, the Dalai Lama, Felipe Calderon, Yo-Yo Ma, Smokey Robinson, Carrie Underwood and Santana just to name of few.

-CBC Radio broadcast from Fairmont Château Laurier’s seventh floor for 80 years, until moving to their new location on Sparks Street.
+CBC Radio broadcasted from Fairmont Château Laurier’s seventh floor for 80 years, until moving to their new location on Sparks Street.
 World-class portrait photographer Yousuf Karsh lived at the Château for 18 years.
 He also operated his studio from the sixth floor; there he photographed international celebrities between 1970 and 1992.
 Karsh gave seven of his famous portraits to the hotel when he moved in 1998.
-Years later, his wife Estrellita gifted an addition eight portraits to the hotel.
-These outstanding images are now part Fairmont Château Laurier’s history and are located in the Reading Lounge and the Karsh Suite.
+Years later, his wife Estrellita gifted an additional eight portraits to the hotel.
+These outstanding images are now part of Fairmont Château Laurier’s history and are located in the Reading Lounge and the Karsh Suite.